sujal1208/sujal1208/README.md

 - 👋 Hi, I’m Sujal Patel.
-I am a macOS MDM administrator at Ascendion Inc.
+I am a macOS MDM administrator and an Executive IT Support at IMAX Corporation.
 - 📫 You can reached me on linkedin: https://www.linkedin.com/in/sujal1208/

 <!---